artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 **Step 3:** The following day you'll be asked to login to the CIS Waitlist system to answer some questions.
 You can read more information about the [CIS Waitlist system here](https://advising.cis.upenn.edu/waitlist/).

 **Step 4:** Be Patient.
-The first batch of 300 permits have been issued, but we plan on issuing another batch after the semester begins.
+The first batch of 300 permits have been issued, but we plan on issuing a batch after the semester begins.

 **Step 5:** If you have been approved for the course you will be contacted via email with how you can claim permission for the course in the Path@Penn tool and register.